Montevideo: Private education

-Other educational institutions of note include Colegio Ingles, Instituto Preuniversitario Salesiano Juan XXIII, Lycée Français de Montevideo, Ivy Thomas, German School of Montevideo and Colegio Preuniversitario Ciudad de San Felipe.
+Other educational institutions of note include Colegio Ingles, John XXIII Institute, Lycée Français de Montevideo, Ivy Thomas, German School of Montevideo and Colegio Preuniversitario Ciudad de San Felipe.

 Healthcare

 In Montevideo, as elsewhere in the country, there are both public and private health services.
 In both sectors, medical services are provided by polyclinics and hospitals or sanatorios.
 The term hospital is used here for both outpatient and inpatient facilities, while sanatorio is used for private short- and long-term facilities for the treatment of illnesses.

 Public hospitals

 Hospital de Clínicas "Dr. Manuel Quintela" is a University Hospital attached to the University of the Republic, and is located on Avenida Italia.
 It functions as an adult general polyclinic and hospital.
 The building was designed by architect Carlos Surraco in 1928–1929 and has a surface area of 110000 sqm on 23 floors.
 The hospital was inaugurated 21 September 1953.
 For many years it was led by Dr. Hugo Villar, who was a considerable influence on the institution.